Laguerre polynomials

-The sequence of Laguerre polynomials is a Sheffer sequence,

 The rook polynomials in combinatorics are more or less the same as Laguerre polynomials, up to elementary changes of variables.
 Further see the Tricomi–Carlitz polynomials.

 The Laguerre polynomials arise in quantum mechanics, in the radial part of the solution of the Schrödinger equation for a one-electron atom.
 They also describe the static Wigner functions of oscillator systems in quantum mechanics in phase space.
 They further enter in the quantum mechanics of the Morse potential and of the 3D isotropic harmonic oscillator.

 Physicists sometimes use a definition for the Laguerre polynomials that is larger by a factor of n! than the definition used here.
 (Likewise, some physicists may use somewhat different definitions of the so-called associated Laguerre polynomials.)

-The first few polynomials

-These are the first few Laguerre polynomials: